Menu Icon

 Emotional considerations of using a sperm donor

-While it can be beneficial for individuals and couples, sperm donation also brings up complex emotions for the intended parents.
-Some males perceive sperm donation as a threat to their masculinity, since fertility is often associated with male sexual potency.
-Men may also feel guilt surrounding their inability to successfully achieve a pregnancy with their partner.iv Women may find the use of a sperm donor challenging as well.
-One study by Patel et al (2018) found that women reported hesitancy over the procedural strain of using donor sperm, as well as fear that their spouse or their family members might reject, abuse, or neglect them or the child born out of the use of donor sperm.v
+Females may find the use of a sperm donor challenging as well.
+One study by Patel et al (2018) found that individuals reported hesitancy over the procedural strain of using donor sperm, as well as fear that their spouse or their family members might reject, abuse, or neglect them or the child born out of the use of donor sperm.v

-Other individuals experience a grieving process when using a sperm donor, because sperm donation prevents a biological or genetic tie between the male partner (if there is one) and offspring.
-Intended parents may also experience anxiety about disclosing the use of a sperm donor to their child in the future.vi
+Other people experience a grieving process when using a sperm donor, because sperm donation prevents a biological or genetic tie between the male partner (if there is one) and offspring.

 Counselling and mental health support can be helpful for individuals using a sperm donor and should be encouraged.
-One 2020 study published in Reproductive BioMedicine Online found that 55 percent of women who used donor sperm reported unmet counselling needs.vii
+One 2020 study published in Reproductive BioMedicine Online found that 55 percent of females who used donor sperm reported unmet counselling needs.vii

 What should one look for in a sperm donor?

-When facilitating sperm donation, fertility clinics typically utilize a rigorous screening process and variety of tests that help improve the chances of a successful match between donor sperm and the intended parents.
+When facilitating sperm donation, fertility clinics typically use a rigorous screening process and a variety of tests that help improve the chances of a successful match between donor sperm and the intended parents.
 These tests include semen analysis, genetic screening, and medical and laboratory testing.
 Whether the sperm donor’s identity can be disclosed depends on several factors that vary by location and situation.

 Semen analysis